chatby/Shahid.bundle/README.md

 - [Plex Media Server][media-server]

 After installing Plex Media Server, extract Shahid.bundle on the Plug-ins folder.
-If you downloaded Shahid.bundle as zip file, then make sure to rename it to Shahid.bundle instead of Shahid.bundle-master.

 - [How do I find the Plug-Ins folder?][Plug-Ins]

+Not: If you downloaded Shahid.bundle as zip file, then make sure to rename it to Shahid.bundle instead of Shahid.bundle-master.

 [media-server]: http://plexapp.com/getplex/